nephio-project/docs/content/en/docs/porch/config-as-data.md

 * fork (or clone) an existing package from one package repository (called upstream) to another (called downstream)
 * delete a package from a repository
 * associate a version with the package; guarantee immutability of packages with an assigned version
-* incorporate changes from the new version of an upstream package into a new version of a downstream package
+* incorporate changes from the new version of an upstream package into a new version of a downstream package (3 way merge)
 * revert to a prior version of a package

 ## Value